The Olympus E-M10 release date is rumored to have been scheduled for January 29 during an event that will also include the launch of three new lenses.

 The E-M1 will remain the high-end shooter in the series, the E-M5 will be placed below it in the middle section, while the E-M10 will claim the entry-level spot to complete the OM-D line-up.

 The naming scheme even makes sense, but a lot of MFT adopters have been curious to find out when the device becomes official.
-According to several sources who have been right in the past, the Olympus E-M10 release date is January 29.
+According to several sources who have been right in the past

 An event has been scheduled for 5AM London time on January 29, one day after the announcement of the Fujifilm X-T1 weathersealed camera.